 \begin{itemize} \item We introduce \textbf{MAS-Bench}, the first benchmark for systematically evaluating GUI-shortcut hybrid mobile agents.
-It comprises 139 complex tasks spanning 11 real-world applications, supported by a knowledge base of 88 predefined shortcuts and 7 distinct evaluation metrics. \item We establish baselines with several agents on MAS-Bench, demonstrating that those leveraging GUI-shortcut hybrid operations achieve significantly higher success rates and efficiency than their GUI-only counterparts. \item We propose the first framework to evaluate an agent's ability to generate shortcuts from interaction.
-Our experiments reveal a substantial gap between agent-generated shortcuts and predefined ones in efficiency and robustness, highlighting a key area for future research.
+It comprises 139 complex tasks spanning 11 real-world applications, supported by a knowledge base of 88 predefined shortcuts and 9 distinct evaluation metrics. \item We establish extensive baselines across agentic workflows, general-purpose models, and specialized GUI models, demonstrating that GUI-shortcut hybrid operation substantially improves success rate and efficiency while exposing shortcut misuse. \item We propose the first framework to evaluate an agent's ability to generate shortcuts from interaction trajectories.
+Using predefined structural shortcuts as a reference upper-bound baseline, our experiments show that current generated shortcuts still lag behind predefined ones in efficiency and robustness, highlighting a key direction for future work.

 \end{itemize}